HDFGroup/cve_hdf5/cvefiles/CVE_files.md

 3. These vulnerabilities involve the gif2h5 tool.
 A configuration option can be used to prevent building the GIF tools.
 4. [Cisco Talos](https://talosintelligence.com/vulnerability_reports) does not provide proof-of-concept files.
 We are attempting to contact them.
 5. Links on Mitre issue are dead.
+6. The links from Mitre go to Apple summaries and there are no specific files at any link.
+The submitter's GitHub page [LINK](https://github.com/jhftss) has no reproducers.
+This is probably not a specific HDF5 vulnerability, but a vulnerability in Apple's Model I/O that was fixed by removing HDF5.